-A Functional Capacity Assessment can determine a worker’s current physical ability to perform physically active work duties, in order to help them conduct their job safely, return to work, or even gain new employment.
+A Functional Capacity Evaluation / Physical Ability Assessment is performed to determine a worker’s current physical capability to perform physically active work duties, in order to establish what job tasks they can perform, to know they can conduct their job safely, return to work, or even gain new employment.
 Using an standardised activity-based approach (Matheson System) and focusing on abilities rather than limitations, this assessment identifies if the worker is able to match the demands of the job, in areas such as mobility, fitness, stamina, strength, agility, co-ordination and dexterity.
 For further details about the assessment system used, also see the following power point presentation notes: The Matheson Functional Capacity System by Alison Biggs.

 This assessment allows implementation of reasonable adjustments under the Equality Act 2010 (replaced the DDA 1995).